AnyaCraig/goose-games/README.md

 npm start
 ```

 A message will ask you if you want to run the project on another port, since port 3000 is occupied by the JSON server.
-Type "y".
+Type `y`.

 Then enjoy the app!